Adaptogens for Dogs

 Of the 1000’s of plants, herbs, botanicals and fungi on the planet only 22 are classified as adaptogens.

-So, how do adaptogenic herbs work?
+So, how do adaptogenic herbs work for your dog?

 Adaptogens relieve stress by modulating the release of stress hormones from the adrenal glands.
 As biological response modifiers (BRMs), adaptogens restore the body’s innate immune function and help the body adapt to different stressors.
 This gives them preventative and protective as well as curative activity in compromised immunity.